Relintai/pandemonium_engine_docs/about/troubleshooting.md

 Editor tooltips in the Inspector and Node docks blink when they're displayed.
 -----------------------------------------------------------------------------

-This is a `known issue ( https://github.com/godotengine/godot/issues/32990 )`
+This is a `known issue ( https://github.com/pandemoniumengine/pandemonium/issues/32990 )`
 caused by the third-party Stardock Fences application on Windows.
-The only known workaround is to disable Stardock Fences while using Godot.
+The only known workaround is to disable Stardock Fences while using Pandemonium.

-The Godot editor appears frozen after clicking the system console.
+The Pandemonium editor appears frozen after clicking the system console.
 ------------------------------------------------------------------

-When running Godot on Windows with the system console enabled, you can accidentally enable *selection mode* by clicking inside the command window.
+When running Pandemonium on Windows with the system console enabled, you can accidentally enable *selection mode* by clicking inside the command window.
 This Windows-specific behavior pauses the application to let you select text inside the system console.
-Godot cannot override this system-specific behavior.
+Pandemonium cannot override this system-specific behavior.

 To solve this, select the system console window and press Enter to leave selection mode.